 Part 1-C: Dr. JWW’s invention of elective hospitalization of healthy childbearing women to generate revenue for upgrading and equipping general hospitals

-How Dr. J. Whitridge’s Williams’ dream got started
+How Dr. J. Whitridge’s Williams’ big dream got started

-Dr.Willias was very impressed with the quality and quantity of medical services available to the population of each country.
+Dr.Williams was very impressed with the quality and quantity of medical services available to the general population of these countries.
 He was also excited about the opportunities for clinical training these big hospitals provided to medical school student and graduate students like himself and acutely aware the US had nothing that compared.

 Upon his returned to America, he was shocked by just how inadequate our tiny one-room hospitals were when compared to the quality and quantity of medical and surgical services provided by Europe’s big regional hospitals.
-He was also burdened by the knowledge that the small town doctors who owned and ran these one-room hospitals in the US had both hands tied behind their backs when trying to match the care available in the European system.
-It was the proverbial problem of what happens when you bring a knife to a gunfight.
+He was also burdened by the knowledge that the small town doctors who owned and ran these one-room hospitals in the US would never be able to match the sophisticated and high-quality care available in the European system.

 This began in 1865, when Sir Joseph Lister, royal surgeon to Queen Victoria, developed and implemented the general principles of asepsis and the particular idea of ‘sterile technique’ to be used during surgical operations.
 This was largely based on the unpublished work of Louis Pasteur, who discovered the Germ Theory of contagion and infectious disease in the 1860s, but these extraordinarily important ideas were not published and accepted by the international community of scientists and physicians until 1881.